burtherman/StreamBaseKit/README.md

 registry.counter(Group.self, "message_count", GroupMessage.self)
 ```

 The ResourceBase will take care of incrementing and decrementing the "message_count" when messages are created and destroyed.
-This counter will appear under "/group/$group_key/message_count".
+Since groups are registered under "/group/@", this counter will appear here: "/group/$group_key/message_count".

 Note that this counter is maintained client-side, and so can become inconsistent over time.
 For example, it doesn't work when offline due to a Firebase limitation with transactions.